ibiene-ds/ibiene-ds.github.io/_posts/2022-09-01-enhancing-targeting-accuracy.md

 - **Accuracy**: A very intuitive metric, the accuracy measures the number of correct classification predictions out of all predictions made.
 This number could be very misleading when you have very imbalanced data.
 An example of imbalanced data is a dataset where we have a 98%/2% split across 2 classes.
 - **Precision**: Answers the question: of all observations predicted as positive, what proportion was actually positive?
-- **Recall**: Answers the question: of all positive observations, how many did we predict as positive?
+- **Recall**: Answers the question: of all positive observations, how many did we predict as positive?  <br>
-Usually, trying to improve *Precision* has the opposite effect on *Recall* and vice versa.
+Usually, trying to improve *Precision* has the opposite effect on *Recall* and vice-versa.
 So what metric to focus on is purely based on the project goals.
 - **F1-score**: Harmonic mean of Precision and Recall.
 A good F1-score comes when there is a balance between precision and recall.

+### Key Drivers of Delivery Club Signups

 As well, the feature importances and permutation importances of the various input variables are shown below.
 This shows the key drivers behind the delivery club signups, which in this case are: Distance from store and Transaction Count.